-The Lac La Biche East Area Structure Plan has been adopted by the County as a statutory plan in accordance with Section 633 of the Municipal Government Act.
+The Lac La Biche East Area Structure Plan has been adopted by Lac La Biche County as a statutory plan in accordance with Section 633 of the Municipal Government Act.
 This section describes an area structure plan as providing a framework for subsequent subdivision and development of an area of land.